renesas-rz/rzv_ai_sdk/Q12_yoga_pose_estimation/README.md

         - Inference: Processing time taken for AI inference for both key-point detection and pose classifier models.
         - Postprocess: Total time taken for post-processing the model outputs for both key-point detection and pose classifier models.

-4. To terminate the application, switch the application window to the terminal by using `Super(windows key)+Tab ` and press ENTER key on the terminal of the board.
+4. To terminate the application, switch the application window to the terminal by using `Super(windows key)+Tab` and press ENTER key on the terminal of the board.

- > Note: Since RZ/V2N is a brother chip of RZ/V2H, the same execution environment is used, which causes inconsistency in display contents,
- i.e., RZ/V2N application log contains "RZ/V2H".
- This will be solved in the future version.

 ## Application: Configuration
 ### AI Model